Mapping class groups of $h$-cobordant manifolds: Introduction

 Certain analogues of this question have led to invariance-type results.
 Dwyer and Szczarba \cite[Cor.
 2]{dwyer} proved that when $d\neq 4$, the rational homotopy type of the identity component $\diff_0(M)\subset \diff(M)$ does not change as $M^d$ varies within a fixed homeomorphism class of smooth manifolds.
 Krannich \cite[Thm.
 A]{KrannichExoticSpheres} gave another instance of such a result, showing that when $d=2k\geq 6$ and $M^d$ is closed, oriented and simply connected, the rational homology of $B\diff^+(M)$ in a range is insensitive to replacing $M$ by $M\#\Sigma$, for $\Sigma$ any homotopy $d$-sphere.

-Our main result is, however, that the homotopy type of the diffeomorphism group does sometimes depend on the $h$-cobordant representative of the argument.
+Our main result is, however, that the homotopy types of the diffeomorphism groups of $h$-cobordant manifolds can indeed be different in general.
 Let $\Gamma(M)$ denote the \textit{mapping class group} of $M$---the group of isotopy classes of diffeomorphisms of $M$, i.e., $\Gamma(M):=\pi_0(\diff(M))$.
 The \textit{block mapping class group} $\widetilde\Gamma(M)$ is the quotient of $\Gamma(M)$ by the normal subgroup of those classes of diffeomorphisms which are pseudoisotopic to the identity.